firoze-hossain/roze28/README.md

-- Hi, I’m Md.
-Firoze Hossain working as a Junior Java Developer at MY OFFER 360 DEGREE Company
+- Hi, This is Md.
+Firoze Hossain
 - Completed BSc in Computer Science and Engineering at IUBAT—International University of Business Agriculture and Technology
 - I’m interested in developing Java Web application with Spring Boot and JPA & Hibernate and Thymeleaf
 - I’m currently learning Spring Boot Security and continuous practising with spring different modules